Nitya-Somani/YouTubeClone-GPT/README.md

 13.Flip to TV Mode 📺: Experience a new way to explore content with our unique "Flip to TV" feature.
 Users can seamlessly transition to TV mode, where they can immerse themselves in a vast collection of movies, TV shows, and more.
 The flip animation adds a touch of interactivity, making the switch between modes both visually appealing and intuitive.
 Whether you're in the mood for movies or TV series, the Flip to TV page provides a delightful browsing experience, giving you a cinematic feel right from your screen.
 Explore, discover, and enjoy a wide range of entertainment content with just a flip.

+14.Multi-Language GPT Search 🌐:
+Introducing a sophisticated GPT-powered search functionality that seamlessly supports both Hindi and English languages.
+Our innovative multi-language feature enhances user experience by allowing individuals to explore content, information, and entertainment effortlessly in their preferred language.
+The built-in GPT search intelligently understands and processes queries in both Hindi and English, offering a versatile and inclusive search experience.
+Whether you're seeking information, enjoying multimedia content, or simply engaging with your device, our multi-language GPT search ensures that language diversity is no barrier to a comprehensive and user-friendly search process.

 ## Currently Building -